Early Care and Education

 Trainings for Early Care and Education Professionals:

 - Let’s Move!
-Child Care Healthy Eating Module – A new online training module provides information for early childhood educators on ways to provide healthy beverages and food to the children in their care.
+Child Care Healthy Eating Module – An online training module provides information for early childhood educators on ways to provide healthy beverages and food to the children in their care.
 This training is free and participants earn one (1) STARS continuing education credit in Health, Safety & Nutrition.

 - Media Aware Child Care – An online training module that provides information for early childhood professionals on ways to reduce the amount of time children spend in front of screens.
 Since 2011, nearly 500 individual have completed this training.
 This training is free and participants earn one (1) STARS continuing education credit in Health, Safety & Nutrition.